StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW CREATE MATERIALIZED VIEW.md

 ## Description

-Shows the definition of a specific materialized view.
+Shows the definition of a specific asynchronous materialized view.

 ## Syntax